wsad-io/SideQuest/README.md

 ![Image](https://i.imgur.com/3Rcv2DC.png)

 SideQuest is designed to simplify sideloading apps onto your standalone android based headset.
 It should include everything you need to get started.
-When you first open the app it is best to open the setup screen and follow the instructions on screen to get setup.
+When you first open the app it is best to open the setup screen and follow the instructions on screen to get set up.

+The quest doesnt show 2D apps normally anywhere in the UI.
+Thankfully though SideQuest has a launcher ( install on the setup screen - scroll down to the bottom ) which appears in the unknown sources list and lets you open 2d apps.
+You can pick "SideQuest - Home" or "SideQuest - TV" to use the 2D app in the Oculus Home or Oculus TV environments.

+VR apps dont work when launched from the app launcher currently, only 2d apps.
+The workaround is to launch the VR apps from the unknown sources list instead - they are usually listed there!

-It is important to follow the instructions in the setup screen before you start - particularily installing the OpenStore Launcher app to be able to find the apps on your device once they are installed.
+It is important to follow the instructions in the setup screen before you start - particularily installing the SideQuest Launcher app to be able to find 2D apps on your device once they are installed.

 ## SideQuest Features